h1376h/MLCourse/ML_Obsidian_Vault/Lectures/6/Quiz/L6_4_Quiz.md

 3. If you have 30 minutes and need accuracy ≥0.85, which method would you choose?
 4. Plot validation accuracy vs computational cost and identify the Pareto frontier
 5. If you use nested cross-validation, how would you correct for the bias introduced by parameter selection?
-6. For a production system with limited computational resources, which validation strategy would you recommend?
-7. Calculate the minimum number of samples needed for each fold to ensure statistical significance with 90% confidence
+6. Calculate the minimum number of samples needed for each fold to ensure statistical significance with 90% confidence

 For a detailed explanation of this question, see [Question 23: Pruning Validation Strategy Analysis](L6_4_23_explanation.md).